Qyutou/image_to_ansi/README.md

 ```

 ## Usage
-This application have 2 main commands, draw(simply draw image in ansi graphics)
+This application have 2 main commands: draw(simply draw image in ansi graphics)
 and convert(draw image in ansi graphics and save it to .ans file):
 ```bash
   $ image_to_ansi draw [options] <FILE_NAME>
   $ image_to_ansi convert [options] <FILE_NAME> <OUTPUT>
 ```
+Options can be used to specify the details of required message.

+You can see the full list of them by run command with ``--help`` option.